ren-phua-o/oxford-ppe-notes/230802 Notes Introduction v1.md

 I am Ren (PPE, 2023).
 These are notes and exercises that I have written and completed during the course of my undergraduate study.
 It is my hope that these will be of use to future cohorts of Oxford undergraduates.

-I graduated with First Class Honours, and achieved the following marks at the Second Public Examination.
-(Overall rank remains undisclosed due to the marking and assessment boycott.)
+I graduated with First Class Honours, ranked top in the cohort, and achieved the following marks at the Second Public Examination.

 |Paper|Mark|Highest Mark in Cohort|
 |---|---|---|